riddhiKakadiya/cloud-project/README.md

 ## CI/CD
 Any changes made to master branch will trigger a new build

+## LAMDA function
+Prerequsites: User need to have a verified domain name

 ## Checking UDP port for statsd streaming